AAUW at the United Nations

 AAUW has special consultative status with ECOSOC, which initiates reports, makes recommendations, and promotes respect for human rights and fundamental freedoms.

-The Commission on the Status of Women (CSW) is the U.N. body exclusively dedicated to the promotion of gender equality and the empowerment of women.
+The Commission on the Status of Women (CSW) is the UN body exclusively dedicated to the promotion of gender equality and the empowerment of women.
 It is key in promoting women’s rights, providing data on the status of women’s lives around the world, and implementing strategies on gender equality and the empowerment of women.
-Every year AAUW attends this two-week convening of member states, U.N. entities, and ECOSOC-accredited nongovernmental organizations from all regions of the world.
-The 60th meeting of the commission was dedicated to achieving the U.N.
-Sustainable Development Goals.
+Every year AAUW attends this two-week convening of member states, UN entities, and ECOSOC-accredited nongovernmental organizations from all regions of the world.

 This department works to advance the global agenda on women’s rights, gender equality, and the empowerment of women and to ensure that women’s voices are heard in international policy arenas.